Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Introduction

-A precise version of our main result will be proved below as Theorem~\ref{thm:landingEquivalence}.
 Let us make a few explanatory comments.
-First of all, while our result only describes the landing relation for an iterate of $f$, it is useful for $f$ itself because the dreadlocks of $f$ and $f^{\circ n}$ are the same \cite[Observation 4.13]{BR}.
-Furthermore, our result holds for arbitrary post-singularly finite entire functions, without any of the usual restrictions such as on its growth (in terms of a ``finite order'' condition).
-In particular, there may or may not be rays among the escaping points; the escaping points are always organized in the form of rays or dreadlocks \cite[Corollary 4.5]{BR}.
-It is known \cite[Theorem 8.1]{BR} that in the post-singularly finite case, every periodic ray, and periodic dreadlock, \emph{lands} in the sense that the closure in $\C$ of the ray or dreadlock contains exactly one additional point, which is the landing point.
-Moreover, we show in Section~\ref{section:TopologyOfDreadlocks} that if $k\ge 1$ rays or dreadlocks land at a common point, then their union, together with the common landing point, decomposes $\C$ into exactly $k$ connected components, all of which are open.
-This provides a combinatorially controlled dynamically meaningful decomposition of $\C$ (and hence of the Julia set), which provides the foundation for further work, in particular our existence proof of homotopy Hubbard trees as developed in \cite{BranchPoints, Existence, Uniqueness}.
+First of all, our result holds for arbitrary post-singularly finite entire functions, without any of the usual restrictions such as on its growth (in terms of a ``finite order'' condition).
+In particular, there may or may not be rays among the escaping points; the escaping points are always organized in the form of rays or filaments \cite[Corollary 4.5]{BR}.
+It is known \cite[Theorem 8.1]{BR} that in the post-singularly finite case, every periodic ray, and every periodic filament, \emph{lands} in the sense that the closure in $\C$ of the ray or filament contains exactly one additional point, which is the landing point.
+Moreover, we show in Section~\ref{section:TopologyOfFilaments} that if $k\ge 1$ rays or filaments land at a common point, then their union, together with the common landing point, decomposes $\C$ into exactly $k$ connected components, all of which are open.
+This provides a combinatorially controlled dynamically meaningful decomposition of $\C$ (and hence of the Julia set), which provides the foundation for further work, in particular our existence proof of homotopy Hubbard trees as developed in \cite{DavidThesis}.